cpit405/web-slides/slides.md

     - The browser sends a DNS query to a DNS server via User Datagram Protocol (UDP) on port 53.
     - DNS acts like the phonebook for the internet, translating the URL into a numerical IP address.
     - The DNS server responds with the IP address of the Amazon's web server.
-    - Now the browser knows where to send its HTTP/HTTPS request to fetch the home page of the online store Fatima trying to access.
+    - Now the browser knows where to send its HTTP/HTTPS request to fetch the home page of the online store Hind trying to access.

 ---

-## Fatima's Story (II)
+## Hind's Story (II)

 4. **TLS Handshake**: Since the website uses https, the browser establishes a secure connection with the web server using Transport Layer Security (TLS).
     - TLS handshake takes place between the web server and client (web browser).